 The 1980s are iconic for a variety of reasons, including producing some of the most beloved, iconic, and outrageous horror movies to ever grace the silver screen.
 From completely over-the-top absurd B Horror Flicks, to Horror Movies that were so popular that they've been spun off into seemingly-endless franchises of fear, it's undeniable that the horror genre absolutely flourished in the 80s.

-With seemingly countless horror movies made during the decade, it's hard to pick which ones are best to binge-watch this holiday break.
-Not to worry - we've put together some of our top choices so that you can make the most out of Christmas Break, and indulge in 80s Horror to your heart's content!
+With seemingly countless horror movies made during the decade, it's hard to pick which ones are best to binge-watch.
+Not to worry - we've put together some of our top choices so that you can indulge in 80s Horror to your heart's content!

 - The Evil Dead (1981) - If George A. Romero is the father of the modern day zombie movie, then Sam Raimi and Bruce Campbell are the fathers of campy horror.
 The Evil Dead was such a good movie, that they remade it in 1984, but despite Evil Dead 2 being really, really good, we have to say, the original is pretty awesome.
 You've got Bruce Campbell finding his footing as a horror icon, and Sam Raimi making his directorial debut, and boy, is it gold.